 During a period of change, it’s important to keep morale high as this encourages participation and a unified effort to reach your organizational goals.
 To achieve this, it may be necessary to motivate users along the way.

 As mentioned earlier, don’t stop communication as soon as the rollout is over.
 It’s important to let users know about the value that their involvement has produced.
 Letting them see the results of their contribution is a great way to encourage users and keep them engaged.

 Hosting a special event to thank everyone for their cooperation, participation and efforts leading up to and during the adoption process is another way of expressing your appreciation and boosting morale.

-Introducing new project management software may take some effort and careful strategic planning, but at the end of the day the change will be worthwhile.
+Introducing new project software may take some effort and careful strategic planning, but at the end of the day the change will be worthwhile.

 The right software, like Viewpath, helps your organization remain competitive by providing a collaborative space where you can plan, track and report – powering your projects.